-- The most commonly experienced savings are likely to result from the improved usability described above, which makes it easier and more convenient to view, set, and maintain schedules.
+- The most commonly experienced savings are likely to result through the improved usability described above, which makes it easier and more convenient to view, set, and maintain schedules.
 Quantifying the expected savings is challenging and depends on the baseline.
-If prior to the installation of the advanced thermostat the facility staff and building culture vigilantly maintained appropriate setpoints and schedules, then the advanced thermostat would realize no savings.
+If prior to the installation of the advanced thermostat the facility staff and building culture vigilantly maintained appropriate setpoints and schedules, then the advanced thermostat will realize no savings.
 On the flip side, if the facility maintained its thermostats poorly (the most likely situation) or had no thermostats, then the savings could be substantial. - Advanced control features such as smart recovery or smart staging can glean modest heating and cooling savings in certain circumstances.
 Smart recovery uses historical data and outside air temperature readings to minimize the time a unit runs while recovering from setback periods.
-Smart staging uses similar data to achieve a setpoint by prioritizing a unit's more efficient stage (e.g., running the heat pump longer rather than using the electric resistance booster).

-- In circumstances where there is intermittent occupancy, additional input from a traditional motion detector, door-contact switch, or key-card sensor can dynamically match conditioning to the times that it is needed.
-This has been shown to be especially effective in, for example, mobile classrooms and hotel rooms, where savings have been as high as 40% on heating and cooling costs.2 - Multisystem controls integration has the potential to yield large savings in cases where large, previously uncontrolled loads, such as lighting, are brought into the control system and put on a schedule or tied to a sensor.
+Smart staging uses similar data to achieve a setpoint by prioritizing a unit's more efficient stage (e.g., running the heat pump longer rather than using the electric resistance booster). - In circumstances where there is intermittent occupancy, additional input from a traditional motion detector, door-contact switch, or key-card sensor can dynamically match conditioning to the times that it is needed.
+This has been shown to be especially effective in, for example, mobile classrooms and hotel rooms, where savings have been as high as 40% on heating and cooling costs. - Multi-system controls integration has the potential to yield large savings in cases where large, previously uncontrolled loads, such as lighting, are brought into the control system and put on a schedule or tied to a sensor.
 These savings will be entirely situational, but they represent a significant opportunity. - It is also possible in some cases for performance management monitoring to yield energy savings.
 Having optimally operating units can save energy, because malfunctioning units often operate less efficiently.
 At the same time, diagnostics can be used to identify nonoperational units more quickly, which could by bringing those units back online lead to more energy use.
-Generally, these capabilities will improve comfort and useful life more than they will save energy, but proper and more regular maintenance should lead to more efficient operation.